endel/NativeWebSocket/README.md

 This is the simplest and easiest WebSocket library for Unity you can find!

-- No external DLL's required
+- No external DLL's required (uses built-in `System.Net.WebSockets`)
 - WebGL/HTML5 support
 - Supports all major build targets
+- Very simple API

 Requires Unity 2019+ with .NET 4.x+ Runtime